Snake Plant Turning Yellow? 9 Causes & How to Fix It Fast

 Spend 30 seconds each week looking at your plant.
 Early yellowing is much easier to fix than full-blown root rot.

 And here’s something many people don’t realize: soggy soil attracts pests.
-If you notice tiny flies buzzing around your plant, that’s a sign of overwatering too.
-Check out my guide on How to Get Rid of Fungus Gnats in Plants if you’re dealing with that issue.
+If you notice tiny flies buzzing around your plant, that’s another sign of overwatering — my guide on how to get rid of fungus gnats in plants covers the exact method to clear them out.

-Healthy thriving snake plant in terracotta pot with proper drainage
+Healthy thriving snake plant in a terracotta pot with proper drainage

 Frequently Asked Questions